 Remember, Meet-Ups are a time where we are learning more about our partners.

 If you are able to meet with them more frequently, have the same intensity and duration as a longer meet-up then y’all should do it.

 The frequency wasn’t an option for us, so we had to do longer Meet-Ups.
 At the end of the day, it’s all what you and your partner can do financially.

-What Should You Do on Meet-Ups
+What Should You Do on a Long Distance Meet-Up?

 There are going to be times when you can’t be with your partner 24/7.
 That’s why you should have some plan for some solo time + adventures during your visit.

 It’s a fun way to go explore on your own and to reflect on your emotions.

 During your stay you and your partner should do something new together.
 Maybe go visit a museum, go for a walk, try a new place something they haven’t dont before.